 Top stock market games

-Wealthbase is the newest entrant into the world of stock market games, and it’s one of the most fun games out there.
+Wealthbase is a relatively new entrant into the world of stock market games, and it’s one of the most fun games out there.
 Wealthbase marries a stock-picking contest with social media, and the result is a match made in heaven.
 You can create a game, set the rules for playing and then email your friends to join – and you’ll have a full virtual contest going in just a few minutes or less.
 And the game is not limited to desktop, with all the slickness available in a cool mobile app, too.

 The game interface is silky smooth – everything loads so quickly – and the social elements make competing more fun.
 You’ll have a live feed of the stocks your rivals are picking, and you can talk a little trash, if that’s your thing.
 End-of-day updates track your progress, while you can use charts and a news feed to stay ahead of your competition.
 Simply put, Wealthbase makes stock-picking fun.